The Bankrate promise

 “Keep in mind that paying points will reduce the amount of cash you’re actually getting on a net basis from the cash-out refi,” says McBride.

 The decision to buy points usually comes down to how long you plan to stay in your home.
-If you plan to move soon, you likely won’t have a chance to break-even or recoup the cost of the points via the savings on your monthly payment.
+If you plan to move soon, you likely won’t have a chance to recoup the cost of the points via the savings on your monthly payment.

 Because cash-out refinances are a riskier proposition, they tend to have higher interest rates compared to a no-cash-out refinance.
-Still, there are still steps you can take to receive a more competitive rate, including improving your credit, keeping your LTV ratio low and buying points.
+Still, there are steps you can take to receive a more competitive rate, including improving your credit, keeping your LTV ratio low and buying points.
 Shop around for quotes, too, starting with your current bank or lender, then at least two other lenders.
 This can help you land the lowest possible rate.